ShowShark Client Features

 - Separate sections: Video Channels, Audio Channels, Photo Channels

-- Channel thumbnail caching with 5-minute disk cache expiration
+- Channel thumbnail caching with 5-minute expiration

 - Channels sorted alphabetically